Tony & Peggy Barthel - StressLess Campers

 Lippert unveiled a number of innovations at RV Open House this past year that I’m still unpacking and one of those is a coil spring suspension system for fifth wheel trailers.
 Dubbed the Touring Edition suspension and marketed through Lippert’s Curt division, this new suspension could be a remarkable improvement in towing experience as well as extending the life of the fifth wheel.

-Typical fifth wheel suspension systems
+Typical trailer suspension systems

 For the most part, fifth wheel suspensions consist of leaf springs with an equalizer beam between them to help level out the load.
 Leaf springs are the most traditional type of suspension and essentially consist of thin metal beams that form leaves.
 To increase capacity you add additional leaves.